meowlery/My-PP/README.md

 ## Challenges:

-Other than that everything else went pretty well and with YouTube and Google I didn't have a problem that I couldn't solve.
+Other than that I spent much time googling and watching YouTube videos for information that wasn't in the tutorial.

 ### BOM: